 The Authority is engaged in a comprehensive Capital Improvement Program which was approved in 2008 and currently provides for the expenditure by the Authority of an estimated aggregate amount of approximately \$7,000,000,000 through the end of calendar year 2018 to fund numerous capital improvements to the Turnpike System, including, without limitation, the widening of certain sections of both the Turnpike and the Parkway.
 In April 2009, the Authority issued its \$375,000,000 Turnpike Revenue Bonds, Series 2009 E and \$1,375,000,000 Turnpike Revenue Bonds, Series 2009 F (Federally Taxable - Issuer Subsidy - Build America Bonds) (respectively, the "Series 2009 E Bonds" and the "Series 2009 F Bonds" and, collectively, the "Series 2009 E and F Bonds") under the Resolution to initially fund the costs of the Capital Improvement Program.
 In December 2010, the Authority issued its \$1,850,000,000 Turnpike Revenue Bonds, Series 2010 A (Federally Taxable - Issuer Subsidy - Build America Bonds) (the "Series 2010 A Bonds", together with the Series 2009 F Bonds, the "Build America Bonds") under the Resolution to further fund costs of the Capital Improvement Program.
-In addition, on April 4, 2013, the Authority issued its \$1,400,000,000 Turnpike Revenue Bonds, Series 2013 A (the "Series 2013 A Bonds") and, on May 22, 2014, the Authority issued its \$1,000,000,000 Turnpike Revenue Bonds, Series 2014 A (the "Series 2014 A Bonds") to fund costs of the Capital Improvement Program.
-The Authority anticipates issuing several additional Series of Non-Refunding Bonds under the Resolution over the next several years, aggregating in excess of \$1,900,000,000, in order to further fund the remaining costs of the Capital Improvement Program, and to fund deposits to the Debt Reserve Fund, capitalized interest and costs of issuance required in connection with the issuance of such Non-Refunding Bonds.
-See "SECURITY FOR THE BONDS - Additional Indebtedness" and "THE REFUNDING PLAN" herein.
+In addition, in April 2013, the Authority issued its \$1,400,000,000 Turnpike Revenue Bonds, Series 2013 A (the "Series 2013 A Bonds") and, in May 2014, the Authority issued its \$1,000,000,000 Turnpike Revenue Bonds, Series 2014 A (the "Series 2014 A Bonds") to fund costs of the Capital Improvement Program.
+The Series 2015 E Bonds will be the sixth Series of Bonds issued by the Authority under the Resolution to fund a portion of the costs of the Capital Improvement Program.
+Subsequent to the issuance of the Series 2015 E Bonds, the Authority anticipates issuing several additional Series of Non-Refunding Bonds under the Resolution over the next several years, in an aggregate principal amount of approximately \$1,325,000,000, in order to further fund the remaining costs of the Capital Improvement Program, and to fund deposits to the Debt Reserve Fund, capitalized interest and costs of issuance required in connection with the issuance of such Non-Refunding Bonds.
+See "SECURITY FOR THE BONDS - Additional Indebtedness" and "THE AUTHORITY - Capital Improvement Program" herein.